Fracture Repair (Orthopedics):

 All these factors are important, but the big deal is getting the bone pieces back together again and immobilized.

 If major bones are involved, just splinting or casting are usually NOT good enough...there are too many shearing, twisting, slipping, sliding, and compression forces affecting the bone ends for tissue bonding to take place.
 This problem has been solved, for the most part, with various implant devices (screws, wire, plates, and pins), which usually work quite well.
-The skills and equipment needed to do a good job are considerable though, so many general practioners now refer major bone cases to Orthopedic specialists.
+The skills and equipment needed to do a good job are considerable though, so many general practioners refer major bone cases to Orthopedic specialists.
+I do.

 5. Bone infections can be tough to treat, bone surgery (and anesthesia) is often a long procedure, and both the trauma from the injury and the surgery are considerable, so expect your veterinarian to perform pre-anesthetic blood work, give pre-surgical antibiotics, and run IV fluids.
 Bone fractures are especially painful, so expect some heavy duty post op pain medication.